If you’re a fan of flat whites but are looking for a dairy-free alternative, here’s a yummy recipe for you to try!

 The honey almondmilk flat white has a total of 108 calories.
 These calories mainly come from almond milk and honey.
 The number of calories is made up like this:

-• The tablespoon of honey is good for 64 calories.
+• A tablespoon of honey contains approximately 64 calories.

 If you want to make your coffee a bit sweeter, I suggest using a bit more honey.
 This will add a bit more calories to your drink, though, so keep this in mind.

-Ristretto shots are a big part of creating delicious coffee recipes in general, but it’s most important in this coffee recipe.
+Ristretto shots play a significant role in creating delicious coffee recipes in general, and they’re particularly important in this coffee recipe.

-Almond milk tastes very different from cow’s milk and therefore requires a more flavorful and robust coffee that can handle the taste difference.
+Almond milk tastes significantly different from cow’s milk and, therefore, requires a more flavorful and robust coffee that can complement its unique taste.

 "Moka pot with freshly brewed coffee."